Occupation:restaurant host and freelance writer.

 about"Do not pity the dead, Harry.
 Pity the living, and, above all those who live without love" - Albus Dumbledore

 Hi, I'm Laura.
-I'm a junior in college & I'm slowly deciding what I want to do with my life.
-I love Harry Potter, coffee, and sleeping (among other things).
+I'm a senior in college & I'm slowly deciding what I want to do with my life.
+I love Harry Potter, coffee, writing, and sleeping (amongst other things).
 I'll never claim to know everything, but I'm confident in my ability to help people with their problems.
 Feel free to send me an inbox question; I'll get back to you!

 A few thoughts I've gathered from my teenage years (and being on this site for most of them!):